-Liberalism’s ideological contradictions have drawn increasing attention from political theorists, historians, and literary critics.
+Liberalism’s ideological contradictions have drawn growing interest from political theorists, historians, and literary critics.
 In Liberal Modernism, I argue that modernist authors began to respond to these tensions as early as the 1930s.
 My book project demonstrates how literary modernism, usually polarized as a canon of reactionary authors against a few recuperated radicals, played a central role in liberalism’s shift from a politics of crisis after the Great Depression to a politics of consensus in the Cold War.
 Whereas the realist novel provided a medium for disseminating liberal values in Victorian England, Liberal Modernism argues that modernist fiction’s irony and ambiguity made it a privileged medium for grappling with tensions in liberal thought that emerged in midcentury America.
 My project provides a thick sense of this era through a wide interdisciplinary archive, which includes legal case histories on reproductive reform and desegregation, Democratic Party campaign speeches, mass-market publications on social psychology, public criticism from the “little magazines,” tracts on political economy, and government propaganda on moral character.
 This work has produced a pair of essays, published in ELH and Modern Fiction Studies.

 My ongoing effort to map the cultural tensions that shaped midcentury American life has recently led me to argue for the need to periodize a “late modernist studies.”
 In an essay with Literature Compass, I review the existing scholarship on this growing subfield, and in a forthcoming piece with Modernism/modernity, I propose my own theory of American late modernism, arguing for the need to delimit this period through an appreciation of growing debates about mass culture and nationalism from the 1930s to the 1950s, which I examine by looking at the use of questionnaires in Partisan Review.